AndrewWPhillips/eggql/README.md

 I particularly like **gqlgen** of **99 Designs** as it uses "go generate" to avoid the inefficiencies of reflection and the lack of type safety that is inevitable when using `interface{}` for polymorphism.

-I recently discovered **thunder** which is based on the same premise **eggql** (using reflection etc, but implementing resolvers using Go interfaces rather than closures).
+I recently discovered **thunder** which is based on the same premise as **eggql** (using reflection etc), but it implements resolvers using Go interfaces rather than closures).
 I wish I had found it earlier as I may have just used/modified it instead of writing my own package.

-The "pros" for **eggql** are, I believe, that it is simple to use (though I may be biased due to my familiarity with it :) and complete (except for subscriptions), and allows you to write robust GraphQL services due to support for `context.Context` parameters and `error` return values, handling panics, etc.  It also has special capabilities for working with in-memory slices and maps.
-It's pretty fast, so may be fast enough for your needs, but there are areas where it can be improved.
+The "pros" for **eggql** are, I believe, that it is simple to use (though I may be biased due to my familiarity with it :) and complete (except for subscriptions), and allows you to write robust GraphQL services due to support for `context.Context` parameters and `error` return values, handling panics, etc.  It also has special capabilities for working with in-memory slices and maps that the others don't.
+It's probably fast enough unless you have a high-volume service (but there are areas where it can be improved).

 The "cons" for **eggql** are that it *may not* be as performant as other packages such as **gqlgen** as it uses reflection and does not have performance options such as caching and data-loader (database).
-Also resolver lookups use slices and linear searches - this could be improved by using a map.
+Also, resolver lookups currently use linear searches.
 Common extensions like a **Date** type and custom directives are not (yet) supported.

 ### Vektah's gqlparser

 I should also give a special shout-out to the Go **gqlparser** package upon which *eggql** is built.
-This is an excellent library that I use to parse the GraphQL schemas and analyse and validate queries.
+This is an excellent library that I use to parse the GraphQL schemas that **eggql** geerates and analyse and validate queries.
 This package does all the hard work making implementing **eggql** a breeze.

 * [gqlparser](https://github.com/vektah/gqlparser) by Vektah